Cressy, Victoria

 Cressy is a town in Victoria, Australia, approximately 38 km north of Colac on the Ballarat road.
 It is divided between Golden Plains Shire, the Shire of Colac Otway, and Corangamite Shire.
 At the 2016 census, Cressy and the surrounding area had a population of 175.

 History

 George Russell, manager of the pastoral Clyde Company, opened up the area to European settlement in 1836.
 In 1837, a French man named Jean Duverney crossed the Woady Yaloak River, claimed land on both banks, and named the area "Frenchman's Run".
 Duverney called the small, developing village Cressy, after Crécy in France, where he was born.

-The Cressy Post Office opened on 1 January 1858.
+The Cressy Post Office opened on 1 January 1858, became a licensed post office on 1 November 1993 and was downgraded to a community mail agent around 1999.
+Cressy Primary School opened on 1 January 1862 in the Presbyterian Church.
+It moved to a new building on the site of what is now the old police station in 1866, moved again to its final site in March 1912, and was extended in 1960 and 1967.
+The school closed on 17 December 2010.

 After the outbreak of World War II, an airfield was constructed south of the town towards Colac, and was used by the RAAF until 1946 as a combat training base and for bombing practice.
 Cressy airfield had three airstrips, two about 300 m long with a drained gravel surface and a grass airstrip about 900 m long.
 Two large Bellman hangars were used for aircraft maintenance.
 Several RAAF aircraft crashed in the vicinity during the war.